-3. The Editors welcome submissions of manuscripts mainly on topics related to library science, information science and technology, the book trade and publishing.
+3. The Editors welcome submissions of manuscripts mainly on topics related to library science, information science and technology, and publishing.
 The other library related fields such as instructional technology and information communication are also accepted.

 4. Contributions are accepted on the strict understanding that the author is responsible for the accuracy of all contents of the published materials.
 Publication does not necessarily imply that these are the opinions of the Editorial Board or Editors, nor does the Board or Editors accept any liability for the accuracy of such comment, report, and other technical and factual information.

 5. The authors of any submissions to JoEMLS hereby agree that if any submission being accepted by the Journal, then JoEMLS, Tamkang University Library, and the Department of Information & Library Science (DILS) shall be authorized to duplicate, publish on the Internet, and publish by any other means for the purpose of non-profit and education use.

 6. The authors of any submissions to JoEMLS hereby agree that if any submission being accepted by the Journal, then JoEMLS shall be authorized to grant a non-exclusive license to the National Central Library for collecting such a submission into the Remote Electronic Access/Delivery System (READncl System), or grant sublicense to other database providers for collecting such a submission into their databases, and to duplicate, publish on the Internet, downloaded, and printed by authorized users of those providers.
 In addition, the format of submissions may be changed in order to meet the requirements of each database.

 7. Manuscript requirements:

 (1) Submissions should go through the submission online system; however, articles submitted as email attachments in one of the following preferred formats, Word or Rich Text Format, are acceptable.

-(2) Three types of contributions are considered for publication: Full & regular research articles in IMRAD format should be between 6,000 and 12,000 words in length, Brief communications of approximately 3,000 words, and Observation report which tends to be a review article of more than 4,000 words.
+(2) Three types of contributions are considered for publication: Full & regular research articles in IMRAD format should be between 6,000 and 12,000 words in length, Brief communications are of approximately 3,000 words, and Observation reports which tend to be review articles should be more than 4,000 words.